MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-limitations.md

 # Data Activator limitations

 Data Activator is subject to the following general and specific limitations.
-Please review and consider these limitations and take them into consideration when working with Data Activator.
+Before you began your work with Data Activator review and consider these limitations and take them into consideration.

 > [!IMPORTANT]
 > Data Activator is currently in preview.